Brian-Doan/secret-confession-message/README.md

-# secret-confession-message
+# Secret Confession Message
-This app is just for fun.
+This Web-App is just for fun.
 For more information please contact via:
   * E-mail:
     minhquang.demon@gmail.com